-- Solid hardwood flooring can be installed in planks or strips.
+- Solid hardwood flooring can be installed in planks or strips and left natural or treated with a wood stain.
 The flooring can be any type of hardwood (oak, maple, teak, walnut, ash) that is cut from one solid piece of wood.

 - Engineered hardwood flooring is manufactured by gluing together several thin plies of hardwood.
 The layers are stacked with the grains running in different directions to give the floor pieces strength.
 The surface layer can be a thin veneer or a thicker layer of hardwood that can be sanded and refinished over time.

 - Laminate wood-look flooring contains no hardwood.
 The surface is actually a photographic image of wood covered by a thick layer of melamine resin over fiberboard.

 Keep these essentials on-hand to keep wood floors looking their best and lasting as long as possible.

 A soft-bristled broom is the best choice for removing crumbs and grit from hardwood floors while preventing additional scratches.
 The bristles can be made from nylon or rubber.
 Both types of bristles are static-charged and help to grab particles.
 Use a dustpan or hand-vacuum to grab the accumulated soil.